leilaicruz/Git4TUmembers_lesson/lesson_Git4TU_2.md

 > We know that a good coding practice is using comments to describe our code.
 Let's add some helpful comments to our script, e.g., author, python version and a short description of what the script does.

-* Add the following to the top of the script
+* Add  a docstring bellow the calculate_mean function:

     ```python
-    """ This module counts the number of lines in standard input
+    """ This function computes the mean of a one dimensional array.
-    Input: a string from the system's standard input
+    Input: An one dimensional array
+    Output: The mean of the array
     """
     ```
 * check status
     ```shell
      git status
     ```
     > Explanation: Notice that modified files are automatically tracked by Git, however they are not automatically committed.
-This is desiable because is up to the user to decide when and what to commit to the repository's history.
+This is desirable because is up to the user to decide when and what to commit to the repository's history.

 #### b.
 Check Differences (review changes)